syre-data/docs/source/get_started/hosted_project-basic.rst

 Click the :badge:`New Assets, badge-success` button, navigate to the project folder, and select the file ``a1-data.csv``.
 This creates an Asset for the data, and adds it to the Container.
 To access the Asset in our analysis script we'll find it by its type.
 To set this click on the down arrow :fa:`chevron-down` to open its editor.
 Double click on the (No type) text to open its type editor, and set it to `noise-data`.
 To save the changes you can either click on the :badge:`Save, badge-success` button, or press :kbd:`Shift + Enter`.
 To close the editor without saving press `Esc`.
 To minimize the Asset's editor click on the up arrow :fa:`chevron-up`.

 Save the changes to Batch 1, and we'll now move on to Batch 2.
-This timem let's add the data in another way.
+This time let's add the data in another way.
 Instead of doing it from Batch 2's editor, will do it directly from the Container Tree.
 Find the data file ``a2-data.csv`` and drag and drop it on to the Batch 2 Container.
-This adds an Asset for the data and adds it to te Container.
+This adds an Asset for the data and adds it to the Container.

 Open Batch 2's editor, set its type and add a piece of metadata similar to how we did for Batch 1.
 Be sure to change the metadata value to ``2`` though.
 We'll also set the type of the Asset exactly as we did for Batch 1.